-h.
-Establish and monitor a system to accurately issue meal benefits for eligible students based on current meal eligibility criteria and the most recent edition of the Eligibility Manual for School Meals: Federal Policy for Determining and Verifying Eligibility, as published by the Food and Nutrition Service, US Department of Agriculture (2017) or most recent guidance; conduct a second review or independent review of all household applications; use the SA's automated system to Directly Certify eligible students for free meals based on their participation in Food and Nutrition Services (formerly the Food Stamps Program) and/or Work First Cash Assistance (formerly Temporary Assistance for Needy Families or TANF) and Food Distribution Program for Indian Reservations (FDPIR) as frequently as possible and at a minimum of three times per year at or around the beginning of the school year three months after the initial effort: and six months after the initial effort; extend meal benefits to students who reside in the households of other students who are directly certified for free meals; maintain sufficient documentation to indicate students who are directly certified and those to whom benefits are extended; participate in the USDA-approved Medicaid Demonstration Project (if selected to do so) to examine the impact of Medicaid enrollment on the direct certification of Medicaideligible students: maintain documentation from local officials to substantiate the categorical eligibility of migrant, homeless, runaway, foster children and any other student who may be categorically eligible for meal benefits; and should validate case number(s)/other identifier(s) listed on the application;

-i.
-Maintain files of currently approved and denied household applications for free and reduced price meal benefits, respectively and the names of children approved for free meals based on documentation certifying that the child is included in a household approved to receive Food and Nutrition Services (FNS) benefits, formerly known as food stamps, or Work First Cash Assistance (formerly Temporary Assistance to Needy Families or TANF) or Food Distribution Program on Indian Reservations (FDPIR); shall approve and maintain all household applications and other benefits issuance documentation at the SFA level; retain all household applications for free and reduced price meals submitted by families for a period of three (3) years after the end of the fiscal year to which they pertain or as otherwise specified as prescribed in 7 CFR Parts 210, 215, 220 or 245;

-j.
-Verify (or Directly Verify) the income eligibility of children from a sample of household applications (using a method to be determined by the SA based on the prior year's Verification non-response rate) applications approved for free and reduced price meal benefits for the current school year based on the prior year's non-response rate; upon completion of the Direct Verification process, continue the Verification process through in accordance with procedures described in the most current edition of the "Eligibility Manual for School Meals: Federal Policy for Determining and Verifying Eligibility" (2017) or most current guidance.
+- g.
+Establish and monitor a system to accurately issue meal benefits for eligible students based on current meal eligibility criteria and the most recent edition of the Eligibility Manual for School Meals: Federal Policy for Determining and Verifying Eligibility, as published by the Food and Nutrition Service, US Department of Agriculture (2017) or most recent guidance; conduct a second review or independent review of all household applications; use the SA's automated system to Directly Certify eligible students for free meals based on their participation in Food and Nutrition Services (formerly the Food Stamps Program) and/or Work First Cash Assistance (formerly Temporary Assistance for Needy Families or TANF) and Food Distribution Program for Indian Reservations (FDPIR) as frequently as possible and at a minimum of three times per year at or around the beginning of the school year three months after the initial effort; and six months after the initial effort; extend meal benefits to students who reside in the households of other students who are directly certified for free meals; maintain sufficient documentation to indicate students who are directly certified and those to whom benefits are extended; participate in the USDA-approved Medicaid Demonstration Project (if selected to do so) to examine the impact of Medicaid enrollment on the direct certification of Medicaideligible students; maintain similar documentation for children enrolled in the Federallyfunded Head Start Program and are simultaneously enrolled in the LEA; and should determine that case number(s)/other identifier(s) are valid identifiers. - h.
+Maintain files of currently approved and denied household applications for free and reduced price meal benefits, respectively and the names of children approved for free meals based on documentation certifying that the child is included in a household approved to receive Food and Nutrition Services (FNS) benefits, formerly known as food stamps, or Work First Cash Assistance (formerly Temporary Assistance to Needy Families or TANF) or Food Distribution Program on Indian Reservations (FDPIR); shall approve and maintain all household applications and other benefits issuance documentation at the SFA level; retain all household applications for free and reduced price meals submitted by families for a period of three (3) years after the end of the fiscal year to which they pertain or as otherwise specified as prescribed in 7 CFR Parts 210, 215, 220 or 245; - i.
+Verify (or Directly Verify) the income eligibility of children from a sample of household applications (using a method to be determined by the SA based on the prior year's Verification non-response rate) applications approved for free and reduced price meal benefits for the current school year based on the prior year's non-response rate; upon completion of the Direct Verification process, continue the Verification process through in accordance with procedures described in the most current edition of the "Eligibility"

+Manual for School Meals: Federal Policy for Determining and Verifying Eligibility" (2017) or most current guidance.
 The Verification sample size must be based on the October 1 sample pool; the Verification process must begin on October 1 and conclude November 15; with the exception of Verification for cause, agrees the SFA will not verify more than or less than the standard sample size or the alternate sample size and will not verify 100% of applications; verify for cause any approved applications for free or reduced price meal benefits when known or available information indicates a household may have misrepresented their incomes on applications for free or reduced price meals for children; report the outcome of any verification for cause to the SA once the verification for cause process is complete;